Actifio/AGMPowerCLI/GCBDR.md

 OpenID Connect token expired: JWT has expired
 ```
 You will need to run Connect-AGM to generate a new one hour token.

+### Cloud NAT port exhuastion

+If you are running PowerShell from a Compute Engine Instance with access via Cloud VPN, then you may encounter port limits which could lead to slow responses or time-outs.
+This is documented [here](https://cloud.google.com/nat/docs/ports-and-addresses#ports-reuse-tcp).
+The solution is to do one of the following:

+* Increase port count per VM from the default of 64.
+Consider 300-1000 ports
+* Decrease the TCP Wait time from the degault of 120 seconds.
+Consider 10-60 seconds
+* Add an external IP to the Compute Engine instance.

 ## Converting Scripts From Actifio GO to Backup and DR